enku/larry/README.md

 * gtk: for colorizing a GTK+ theme

 * vim: for colorizing a vim colorscheme

+* command: for running an arbitrary command (build your own)

 It should be possible to write your own plugins (documentation forthcoming).